edu-sharing/plugin-typo3/Readme.md

 ### Start In Develop Mode

-- Create the directory `mnt/html` inside this repository:
+- Create the directory structure under `mnt` inside this repository:
   ```
-  mkdir -p mnt/html
+  mkdir -p mnt/{html,typo3temp}
   ```
-  The directory needs to be completely empty when first starting the Docker containers in develop mode for the Docker image's files to be mirrored as intended.
+  The directories need to be completely empty when first starting the Docker containers in develop mode for the Docker image's files to be mirrored as intended.
 - Start the containers with the following command:
   ```